-The Pulitzer Prizes turned 100 in 2016, and we've been celebrating!
-We launched a 100 Years of Pulitzer website and held public events to explore Michael Chabon's fiction, August Wilson's plays, and the vital role of journalism in a strong democracy.
+The Pulitzer Prizes turned 100 in 2016!
+We celebrated by launching a 100 Years of Pulitzer website and producing public events to explore Michael Chabon's fiction, August Wilson's plays, and the vital role of journalism in a strong democracy.
 Read below for details.

 Explore the rich and varied lives and works of the Keystone State's Pulitzer Prize winners with the website 100 Years of Pulitzer Prizes: The Pennsylvania Connection, launched by PHC in partnership with Philadelphia Media Network—owner of the Philadelphia Inquirer, Philadelphia Daily News and philly.com.

 Julia Wolfe to be Honored in Penn State's Center for the Performing Arts Presentation

 We are excited to continue the celebration of the Pulitzer Centennial this spring.
 On March 30 MacArthur Fellow Julia Wolfe will be at Penn State's University Park campus in conjunction with the Center for the Performing Arts' presentation of her Pulitzer Prize-winning composition Anthracite Fields.
 Bang On A Can All-Stars and Penn State Concert Choir will perform Anthracite Fields, with Christopher Kiver conducting.

 "One thing that is really important to me was to honor that life.
 It's not like nobody knows the history but it's not necessarily mainstream history.
 I really wanted to leave it open for people to think.
 I didn't want to hammer them over the head and say, "Listen to this.
 This is a big political issue."
 It really was, "Here's what happened.
 Here's this life and who are we in relationship to that?"" -Julia Wolfe on her musical composition Anthracite Fields.